-This post has been updated on January 6th, 2020 to reflect recent developments in the Canadian financial and credit markets due to the COVID-19 pandemic.
+This post has been updated on August 20th, 2020 to keep up with recent developments in the Canadian financial and credit markets due to the COVID-19 pandemic.

 Accessing credit is never easy if you have anything but pristine credit score.
 The most common form of borrowing of course is a credit card, and there are many Canadian financial institutions that offer variety of cards targeted at different market segments.
 The bad credit credit card market in Canada is really under-served with many of the big players withdrawing their financial products including Peoples Trust who stopped offering their secured credit card, and Affirm financial who also no longer offer their credit cards for bad credit.
 Home Trust still offer a secured credit card, but they are very picky and getting one from them is not an easy task.
 Still there is hope for Canadian consumers with bad credit, as a new player called Refresh Financial has entered the secured/bad credit card marketplace.
 Refresh offer credit cards for borrowers with bad credit, and the good news is they do not do a credit check.
 The card is relatively easy to qualify for, however keep in mind that this is a secured card, and you will have to come up with the deposit to get one.
 As the credit conditions get tighter in Canada it will get harder to get a credit card if you have a poor credit, however don’t get discouraged – just check our list of card below and use it as a starting point in your quest for credit card. * It should be noted that some clients reported that credit checks have been done.